codefresh-io/argo-hub/workflows/datree/versions/0.0.1/docs/datree-policy-check.md

 * IS_HELM_CHART (optional) - Is the desired path a Helm chart?
 * IS_KUSTOMIZATION (optional) - Is the desired path a Kustomization?
 * KUSTOMIZE_ARGUMENTS (optional) - The Kustomize arguments to be used, if the path is a Kustomization
 * WORKING_DIRECTORY (optional) - The working directory inside the cloned git repo that holds the files to be run against datree's policy check.
+Default is '.'
 * REPO_URL (required) - Git repo to be run containing sonar-project.properties.
 Key defaults to token.
 * GIT_TOKEN (optional) - the k8s secret name that contains a key named token with the git secret inside it
 * REPO (required) - Use this property when you need analysis to take place in a directory other than the one from which it was launched.
 E.G. analysis begins from jenkins/jobs/myjob/workspace but the files to be analyzed are in ftpdrop/cobol/project1.
 The path may be relative or absolute.
 Specify not the the source directory, but some parent of the source directory.